ghiggi/gpm_api/docs/source/03_quickstart.rst

 .. note::
     For enhanced security and command-line robustness,
-    refrain from including single quotes ('), double quotes ("), blank spaces, or backslashes (\\) in both usernames and passwords
+    refrain from including single quotes ('), double quotes ("), blank spaces, or backslashes (\\) in both username and password.

 Register to the NASA PPS